GlobularOne/snr/docs/source/user_guide/shell_commands.rst

 read
 ^^^^

-It reads the content of a file:
+Reads the content of a file:

 .. code-block::